martintasker/docker-cluster/README.md

 * the Dockerfile has a `VOLUME /app` statement, defining a mount point, before the `WORKDIR /app` statement
 * to link to this volume, the `docker-compose.yaml` file has a `volumes:` specification binding the relevant host source directory to the in-container mount point
-* the `npm install` is now done in the _host_, not as part of building the Docker container, and there is no need to copy anything
+* the `npm install` is now done in a _builder_ phase, not as part of the runtime container
 * you can now use `docker-compose restart hello1402` to restart that particular service after making a source code change

 ## Second app